Gsmith812/portfoliowebsite/README.md

 # portfoliowebsite
-My first edition of my portfolio webpage
+This is my first website designed for my personal portfolio!